-The Company limits other benefits to a minimum.
-Typical elements are a car allowance, a contribution towards health insurance premiums (below CHF 4000 per annum) as well as long-term service awards related to 25 and 40 years of service to the Company, in line with the Company policy, as offered to other employees.
+Typical elements are a car allowance, a contribution towards health insurance premiums as well as long-term service awards related to 25 and 40 years of service to the Company, in line with the Company policy, as offered to other employees.
 Those Executive Board members who have been transferred to Switzerland from other Nestlé locations can receive benefits in line with the Nestlé Corporate Expatriation Policy.

-5 Pension benefits
+5. Pension benefits

 Executive Board members domiciled in Switzerland are affiliated to the Nestlé Pension Plan in Switzerland like all other employees.
 The Plan was changed from a defined contribution plan with a retirement pension objective to a Swiss-type defined contribution plan in 2013.
 Beneficiaries of the Plan born in 1958 or before maintain their membership in the former plan.
-In July 2018, the Nestlé Pension Plan was adapted to reflect the lower interest rate environment and the increase in life expectancy.
+In 2018, the Nestlé Pension Plan was adapted to reflect the lower interest rate environment and the increase in life expectancy.